Photo by www.istockphoto.com

 Photo by JACK Photographer/Shutterstock

-If you're looking to go down long, gentle groomed slopes or access back-country terrain blanketed in some of the lightest and driest powder in the world, look no further than Japan's biggest and most famous ski and snowboard area, Niseko United.
-Comprised of four independently owned resorts that can be accessed using a single mountain pass, this scenic, foreigner-friendly and family-oriented resort area is the perfect destination for skiers and snowboarders of all ages and abilities.
+If you’re looking for long, easy slopes or want to dive into some of the lightest, driest powder around, Niseko United is the place to be.
+As Japan’s biggest and most famous ski area, it’s made up of four resorts that you can access with a single pass.
+It’s a scenic, family-friendly spot that’s perfect for skiers and snowboarders of all ages and levels.

 Nozawa Onsen, Nagano